The history of the company starts in 1855. It all began with the fact that there were a waterfall that could be utilized to grind grain

 After cleaning, the peas are dehulled.
 Then the kernels are milled to a very fine powder.
 By the help of fresh Norwegian air, the

-peas which enters into several new products: pea protein concentrate, pea starch concentrate and pea hull/fiber.
-All the
+which enters into several new products: pea protein concentrate, pea starch concentrate and pea hull/fiber.
+All the products are

 There are no chemical waste or waste water from the process.
 Used materials like paper, metal, glass, wood etc are all